Funding Sources and Discounts

 Many Mason students receive financial aid, whether as grants, scholarships, work-study employment, or loans.

 Assistantships: An assistantship is an academic position that carries a stipend and usually involves part-time teaching or research, given to a qualified graduate student.

 Tuition Discount: A 15% tuition discount is available for Virginia residents who are enrolled in a CEHD graduate program and are educators working in a public or non-public PreK-12 school located in Virginia.

 The out-of-state tuition discount is approximately 40% off the university’s approved rate for out-of-state graduate students (please see studentaccounts.gmu.edu/tuition-fees for current rate information).

 Fellowships: Graduate fellowships are awards that provide support to masters and doctoral students for research, writing, fieldwork, language study, professional development, or independent projects undertaken in conjunction with a degree program.

-Scholarships: A scholarship is a grant of financial aid awarded to a student, as for the purpose of attending a college.
+Scholarships: A scholarship is a grant of financial aid awarded to a student attending a college.